gasolin/barechat/README.md

 [info] Created new chat room: a1b2c35fbeb452bc900c5a1c00306e52319a3159317312f54fe5a246d634f51a
 ```

-In another terminal use the key received from the first terminal's output:
+In another terminal use the hashcode received from the first terminal's output:

 ```sh
 > npx barechat a1b2c35fbeb452bc900c5a1c00306e52319a3159317312f54fe5a246d634f51a